taggartbg/vibeframe/README.md

-# Vibeframe - MCP Integration for VS Code
+# Vibeframe - MCP UI for VS Code

 Create rich visual interfaces for your MCP servers that integrate seamlessly into VS Code, Cursor, and Windsurf.